EU Sustainable Finance Disclosure Regulation

 Sustainability risks form part of the assessment of investment risk and will be considered in relation to underwriting, structuring and pricing, as appropriate.

-Investments under the Systemic Investing (“SI”) Pillar are typically made pursuant to systematic trading models.
+Investments under SI are typically made pursuant to systematic trading models.
 These models seek to identify exogenous factors that can be traded systemically to generate attractive rates of return and require a stable trading regime.

-Accordingly, the investing strategies under the SI Pillar do not undertake any idiosyncratic analysis of individual positions, outside of the rule sets that drive systematic investing.
+Accordingly, the SI investing strategies do not undertake any idiosyncratic analysis of individual positions, outside of the rule sets that drive systematic investing.
 Sustainability risks may therefore only be of relevance where a given quantitative sustainability risk could be applied to the investing universe and shown to be of statistical significance in improving a model’s risk-adjusted rate of return.

 MFL’s SI team therefore conducts periodic analyses of specific sustainability risks that are quantitatively available, to determine whether such risks appear to have explanatory power with respect to past returns of the strategies.
 If a sustainability risk proves stable, explanatory and material to strategy returns, the SI team may seek to incorporate the factor into its trading model.